Peterabk/TidyHabit/README.md

 # Welcome to our TidyHabit project

--Peter Abou Kassam
+- Peter Abou Kassam
--Yasser Ameer
+- Yasser Ameer
--Samuel Sebaale
+- Samuel Sebaale
--Theo
--Ray
+- Theo
+- Ray
+-
 ## Project info

 TidyHabit is an application that allows people to right down all their chores and tasks,